 Reviewed by Kenny from Scotland on 22nd Jan 2012

 Terrible.
-I have to reset the connection every few minutes as it keeps
+I have to reset the connection every few minutes as it keeps bottoming

-a nightmare.
-Streaming movies is impossible.
+movies is impossible.

 Reviewed by jbridges from england on 19th Jan 2012

 had it almost a year on 1gb £10 a month, works perfectly fine for me. the complaining

 fools shoulda checked the availability in their area before purchasing. i live

 near bristol, so i have full 3g all the time, fast speeds i can watch vids,

 play games if i wanted. completely unlimited website usage. yes the fair usage

 thing pops up fast but all it does is stop you loading vids. games, and the

 standard internet work perfectly fine. you might have trouble with rubbish flash

 Plus the portability is great for road trips/holidays within the country. much

-like a mobile phone you won't have a perfect signal everywhere, i've
+like a mobile phone you won't have a perfect signal everywhere, i've only had

-would expect for other net providers.
+other net providers.

 Reviewed by Nunny from england on 15th Jan 2012